 Cross-Laminated Timber (CLT) and glulam are the most affordable, efficient and flexible form of timber used for construction.
 Previous fire performance tests for these materials have focussed on structures under 90m2, the equivalent of an eight-person office.
 If timber is to make a full contribution to sustainable design for offices, educational and residential buildings, we need to consider its performance in much larger compartments.

 Our fire safety team has been working at CERIB – a professional fire test facility in France – on a series of full-scale fire experiments using a 380m2 combustible compartment, with input from Hazelab at Imperial College London.
 That size of compartment represents an office of approximately 40 people.

-Two experiments have now taken place, with the first occurring on 10 March and the second occurring on the 1 June.
-For both we were joined at CERIB by observers from the French Fire Prevention department and the Paris Fire Brigade.
+The experimental series comprised four experiments, with the first occurring on 10 March 2021, concluding with the fourth experiment on 14 December 2021.
+We were joined at CERIB by observers from the French Fire Prevention department and the Paris Fire Brigade.

 Early observations from the experiments